ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-eg-impala-source.md

 ## Step 2 - Create TOML configuration file

 * Open a terminal then run `nano impala-import.toml`
-* Add the following keys and values:
+* Add the following keys and values and substitute your Impala connection string as directed:

 ```toml
 table = "loader-target"